Mugwumpin Company Members:

 El Beh is a theater artist, performer, musician, educator, mover and shaker with a degree in Theater, Dance and Performance Studies from UC Berkeley.
 She has collaborated with Mugwumpin over the past few years in various capacities, from fundraising to performing, favorites including Occurrences Get This Go and Asomnia.
 She has also been lucky to play locally with the likes of Magic Theater, Shotgun Players, Cal Shakes, Z Space, detour dance, EmSpace Dance, SF Playhouse, Center Rep, Townhall Theatre, Erika Chong Shuch Performance Project, Pacific Repertory Theatre, Berkeley Playhouse, Cutting Ball Theater and Woman’s Will among others.
 As Mizz Ellemenohpee Q. Arestiuvee, she is a co-curator and host of Drag Spectacular Spectacular, a sporadic cabaret of drag curiosities at the Rite Spot.
 A happy Hawk and proud company member of detour dance, El can also be caught exposing babies to the glories of music making, creating weird, and sometimes not-so-weird, but mostly weird sounds on her cello, or grooving HARD on the dance floor.

-Stephanie DeMott graduated summa cum laude from SF State University with a B.A. in Theater Arts and Creative Writing, and received her M.F.A from the American Conservatory Theater.
+Stephanie DeMott is a Mugwumpin Company Member and thinks of the company as her artistic home.
+She graduated summa cum laude from SF State University with a B.A. in Theater Arts and Creative Writing, and received her M.F.A from the American Conservatory Theater.
 She has performed with A.C.T., Magic Theatre, TheatreFirst, Word For Word, and Mugwumpin, among others.
-Favorite roles include May in Fool For Love, Orlando, Lady Macbeth, and Mercutio.
-She is also an Associate Artist with TheatreFirst.
-Stephanie has taught for CIIS, specifically at Burning Man exploring devising theater under extreme conditions, and regularly teaches in A.C.T.'s Studio program.
-She served as an A.C.T.
-Conservatory Associate, 2005-2008.
-She is developing a piece with University of Chichester’s Louie Jenkins in collaboration with Lisa Steindler at Z Below.
+Favorite roles include May in Fool For Love, Sara in Stop Kiss, Orlando, Lady Macbeth, and Mercutio.
+Stephanie has taught for CIIS, specifically at Burning Man exploring devising theater under extreme conditions, and for A.C.T.'s Studio program.
+In 2015, she took part in Jon Tracy's first Groundswell intensive in San Miguel de Allende, and in 2016 developed and performed a piece for SMA's theater festival, TEATRAL.
+She also developed/performed in a piece at ZSpace called Number 1 with University of Chichester's Louie Jenkins and Madeleine H.D.
+Brown.

 Susannah Martin is an award-winning director, theatre maker, and theatre educator.
 She has directed and/or made work for Shotgun Players (where she is also a company member), A.C.T., Aurora Theatre, Boxcar Theatre, Marin Theatre, Playwright’s Foundation, Porchlight Theatre, San Francisco Playhouse, Sonoma County Rep, TheatreFIRST, TheatreWorks, and Town Hall Theatre, among others.
 She taught for CalShakes for twelve years and directed several productions for their 5-week summer conservatory.
 Susannah has also taught for St. Mary’s College, UC Davis, Los Medanos College, and San Francisco University High School, among others.
 Upcoming projects for Susannah include Ariel Luckey’s Amnesia at the SF International Arts Festival and Blockbuster Season with Mugwumpin.
 BFA: NYU; MFA: UC Davis. www.susannahmartin.net